Download Complete Bulletin (5.8 MB)

 Agronomy and Crop Sciences | Soil Science

 Davies, S, and Lacey, A. (2011), Subsurface compaction a guide for WA farmers and consultants.
-Department of Agriculture and Food, Western Australia, Perth.
+Department of Primary Industries and Regional Development, Western Australia, Perth.
 Bulletin 4818.